lblod/frontend-embeddable-notule-editor/README.md

 Embeddable ships with the following plugins available.
 This Readme contains all the important info and configuration for the plugins.
 For more technical and Ember-specific explanations of every plugin, you can check out the Readme of [lblod/ember-rdfa-editor-lblod-plugins](https://github.com/lblod/ember-rdfa-editor-lblod-plugins).

-Every plugin can be enabled by passing its name to the `arrayOfPluginNames` array and optionally its configuration to `userConfigObject` with the initialization function `initEditor(arrayOfPluginNames, userConfigObject)`.
+Every plugin can be enabled by passing its name to the `plugins` array and optionally its configuration in the `options` object with the `renderEditor` helper or in the initialization function `initEditor(arrayOfPluginNames, configurationOptions)`.
 Any configuration value not provided will use the default value, which are shown in the example configs of the plugins.

 * [article-structure](#article-structure): Provides structures like titles, chapters, articles and paragraphs, which can be used to better manage official documents like regulatory statements.
 It allows you to insert, move and delete them.